-The musicians forming the Keyholders have clearly indicated their strong desire to embark on a collaboration project with professional musicians outside of an institution.
 In a larger social context, people with such diagnoses have been subject to discrimination, isolation, prejudice, disrespect and abuse.
 Sometimes members of the community are multi-marginalized by other factors such as race, economic bracket or lack of respect from caregivers.
 This has led to barriers impeding their access to things that most other people can take for granted, such as the presence of art in one’s life.
-Because the community of people diagnosed with developmental and intellectual disabilities historically has not had the capacity to organize, it is crucial to give this community access to expression of their creativity, as it will go a long way toward defining and strengthening their sense of community with peers and the others in society.
-Keys To The Studio supports the identification of this community as a self-defined group.

-In 2013/14 Musical Collaboration Project at Keys To The Studio, Keyholders will be Darcy Attas, Brett Balaban, Michael Bandler, Eugeni Berengolts, Brian Collinge, Shawn Collinge, Eddie Demooy, Christopher Ercolino, Andrew Everett, Joni Fico, James Hazlett, Robert Jedrusic, Marvin McCalla, Lydia McLaren, Andre Oliveira, Phillip Patton, Edward Blessington Raymond, Eric Seguin, Bill Sherman and Risa Sie; who can pursue playing music as soloists, in duos with their matched collaborators or by joining together with other musicians at Keys To The Studio to form bands.
+In the 2018 Musical Collaboration Project at Keys To The Studio, Keyholders will be Brett Balaban, Eugeni Berengolts, Brian Collinge, Christopher Ercolino, Andrew Everett, Joni Fico, Marvin McCalla, Andre Oliveira, Phillip Panton, Edward Blessington Raymond, Michael Segal, Eric Seguin, Bill Sherman and Risa Sie; who pursue playing music as soloists, in duos with their matched collaborators and by joining together with other musicians at Keys To The Studio to form bands.
 Their music, talents and ideas are listened to and taken seriously at Keys To The Studio.
-As the project progresses, the Keyholder Input Group garners their feedback, which then influences the design of the program.
-Keyholders exercise control over musical choices, instruments, compositional styles, pace, sounds and words used, projected outcomes and goals, and the rights of ownership of their final artistic product.
-Keyholders are encouraged and supported to pursue their self-identified aims related to the project, such as their personal goals to be a spokesperson for their work, to teach their growing skills to others, to stage manage, to fundraise, to publicize, to perform their own gigs, to establish their credentials as artists, to audition and to make a career for themselves.
+Keyholders exercise control over musical choices, instruments, compositional styles, pace, sounds and words used, projected outcomes and goals, and the rights of ownership of their final artistic products.
+Keyholders pursue self-identified aims with encouragement and support such as their personal goals to be a spokesperson for their work, to stage manage, to teach their growing skills to others, to fundraise, to book, publicize and perform their own gigs, to establish their credentials as artists, to audition and to make careers for themselves.

 At Keys To The Studio, respect, access, equal participation in society and social connections with people who share an interest in music replace the former exclusionary ways.
 Keyholders’ unique artistic expression gains recognition and acclaim from artists, peers, audiences, caregivers and the public.
 In the words of one Keyholder “I liked everything about Keys To The Studio, like creating something that hasn’t been created before.
 I learned that anything in the world is possible with a little bit of music.
 Keys To The Studio means learning and giving the knowledge— receive a little, give a little.
 Music…lifts you off the ground and makes fantasy come to reality… and makes life.“

 John Jowett is an instrumentalist (trombone, euphonium, piano), conductor, composer, arranger, teacher and Key Artistic Director of Keys To The Studio which he launched in 2007.
 He is classically trained (Master of Music, The Juilliard School) and has acted as Music Director or Co-Artistic Director for Hemispheres Music Projects (a jazz/new music fusion orchestra), Dancemakers, and In Absentia: The Memorial Project.
-He has conducted a symphony orchestra, improvised and composed for a microtonal music ensemble, recorded tracks for a variety of new Toronto bands and he currently plays in, composes for and has toured Canada, Europe and Japan with Random Order, a ska-reggae-funk band.
+He has conducted a symphony orchestra, improvised and composed for a microtonal music ensemble, recorded tracks for a variety of new Toronto bands and he currently plays in Tres Bien Ensemble.

 Teppei Kamei is a trumpeter, bassist and vocalist.
 In addition to collaborative music-making at Keys To The Studio, Teppei teaches music recording at the Trebas Institute and has also worked as a volunteer caregiver and as a producer and sound engineer for numerous live and recorded projects, including a Juno Award winning CD by Leela Gilday.